-The company's cash equivalents and short-term investments are held at a large Canadian financial institution.
+The company's cash equivalents and short-term investments are held at a large Canadian financial institution, which has no known liquidity problems.
 These short-term investments (presented as part of cash and cash equivalents) are composed of financial instruments issued by a Canadian bank with a R1-High (DBRS) investment rating and are easily liquidated, as they mature daily.
 The company has no investments in asset-backed commercial paper.